-The following table sets forth the securities authorized for issuance under equity compensation plans as of the financial year ended April 30, 2021.
+The following table sets forth the securities authorized for issuance under equity compensation plans of the Company as of the financial year ended April 30, 2022.

-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column
+Di.
+C. Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column

 Plan Category (a) (b) (a))

 Equity Compensation Plans Approved by

 Securityholders - - -

 Equity Compensation Plans Not Approved by

-Securityholders (1) - - 10,775,285 (2)
+Securityholders (1) 755,000 \$3.64 9,867,785(2)

-Total - - 10,775,285
+Total 755,000 \$3.64 9,867,785